Community Rites of Passage Programs

 The content is centred on the shared creation of a community for the camp, fun inclusive boy centred activities and a gentle introduction to themed talking circles in our community space.

-Our Year 7 Program includes a two hour (possibly within school hours) introduction to what we do at an easily assessable outdoor site in Hobart.
-A two day (weekend) overnight camp on our site at Meander, with a two hour Introduction Night for fathers, mothers and mentors immediately prior to the camp.
+Our Year 7 Program includes a one hour (possibly within school hours) introduction to what we do at an easily assessable outdoor site in Hobart.
+A two day (weekend) overnight camp on our site at Bruny Island, with a two hour Introduction Night for fathers, mothers and mentors immediately prior to the camp.
 Our program is completed with a two hour catch up circle at an easily assessable outdoor site.

 For this program/camp the central theme is of the fathers supporting their boys as they begin to explore the very beginnings of their personal maturational journey.
 It is a further celebration of boyhood with some gentle exploration of what changes are beginning to happen for them and their relationships with others.